Daniel-2626/Learning-Enhanced-Non-Linear-Model-Predictive-Control/README.md

 You need to have a download of CasADi.
 See installation instructions of CasADi in MATLAB: https://web.casadi.org/get/

+This is a very lightweight implementation and does not require many libraries (see the library imports in the Python file for requirements).

 ### Other Code & Analysis